 Renters and Bed Bugs

 If you are a renter and you discover bed bugs, immediately report the problem to your landlord or management company; they may have a plan already in place to deal with the problem.
-Simply discarding beds and bedding is NOT a sound approach to bed bug management.
-Bed bugs will spread quickly to walls, molding, ceilings, light fixtures, electronics, picture frames and spaces within and along floor boards, and the edges of carpets.
+Simply discarding beds and bedding is not a good approach to bed bug management.
+Bed bugs will spread quickly to walls, molding, ceilings, light fixtures, electronics, picture frames and spaces within and along floor boards and the edges of carpets.
 It is difficult to manage a bed bug problem by yourself, so it is always a good idea to hire a licensed pest control company.

 Bed bugs are likely being transferred from place to place through infested furniture and discarded objects.
 DO NOT take furniture from in or around a trash area even though you may not see bugs they may be present.
 If you are discarding furniture that may have bed bugs be sure to slash mattresses and plush furniture, break box spring frames, and label items with the word “bed bugs” to prevent the spread of bed bugs in your community.
 Wrap discarded items in plastic sheeting and tape to avoid dropping bed bugs during transport.